-- the Company's ability to comply with current and future regulatory standards; - the Company's ability to protect its intellectual property rights; - the Company's continued compliance with third-party license terms and the noninfringement of third-party intellectual property rights; - the Company's ability to attract and retain key personnel; and - the Company's ability to raise sufficient equity or debt financing to support continued growth and operational needs.
+- the Company's ability to manage its growth effectively; - the expected benefits to patients of our Cell Pouch rare diseases cell therapy program; - the absence of material adverse changes in our industry or the global economy; - trends in our industry and markets; - the Company's ability to comply with current and future regulatory standards; - the Company's ability to protect its intellectual property rights; - the Company's continued compliance with third-party license terms and the noninfringement of third-party intellectual property rights; - the Company's ability to attract and retain key personnel; and - the Company's ability to raise sufficient equity or debt financing to support continued growth and operational needs.

-There are a number of important factors that could cause Sernova's actual results to differ materially from those indicated or implied by forward-looking statements and information, including but not limited to: early-stage development and scientific uncertainty, lack of product revenues and history of losses, additional financing requirements and access to capital, patents and proprietary technology, dependence on collaborative partners, licensors and others, government regulations, hazardous materials and environmental matters, rapid technological change, competition, reliance on key personnel, status of healthcare reimbursement, potential product liability and volatility of share price, absence of dividends and fluctuation of operating results.
+There are a number of important factors that could cause Sernova's actual results to differ materially from those indicated or implied by forward-looking statements and information, including but not limited to: early-stage development and scientific uncertainty, lack of product revenues and history of losses, additional financing requirements and access to capital, patents and proprietary technology, dependence on collaborative partners, licensors and others, government regulations, hazardous materials and environmental matters, rapid technological change, competition, reliance on key personnel, status of healthcare reimbursement, potential product liability and volatility of share price, absence of dividends, fluctuation of operating results and the impacts of the continuing novel coronavirus (COVID-19) pandemic.
 Such risks are further described under "RISKS AND UNCERTAINTIES" in this MD&A. Potential investors, and other readers are urged to consider these factors carefully in evaluating these forward-looking statements and information and are cautioned not to place undue reliance on them.
 Sernova has no responsibility, nor does it intend, to update these forward-looking statements and information unless as otherwise required by law.